rrdrake/vvtools/trig/nightvision/docs/README.txt

 3. Uses the Tkinter module
 4. Uses the unittest module for testing
 5. Obtains process information from the "triglog.py" file
+6. If you change the format of jobs in triglog.py, you should change the load_task method in model.py to accomodate for the changes as the format is hard-coded.

 And are encouraged to: